melinayu/Airbnb-Listings-Bangkok-Project/README.md

-<h1> [Your Project Title] </h1>
+<h1> "Optimizing Airbnb Listings in Bangkok:<br> A Data-Driven Approach to Boost Bookings and Revenue" </h1>

 ## 1. Project Overview
 This project analyzes business data to extract insights, improve decision-making, and identify key trends.
-The primary focus is to **[Your Problem Statements]**(mention business objectives, such as optimizing sales, reducing operational costs, customer segmentation, etc.).
+The primary focus is to understand the factors driving Airbnb success in Bangkok, including geospatial competition, seasonal demand fluctuations, and the impact of room types and minimum stay policies.
+By examining the concentration of listings in specific neighborhoods, this project aims to uncover the effects of listing density on competition and profitability.
+Additionally, it explores how dynamic pricing strategies, adjusted to seasonal demand and competitive pressures, can maximize revenue.
+The analysis also delves into the influence of room type and minimum stay policies on booking patterns, offering recommendations for optimizing listings.
+Ultimately, this project provides actionable insights to help hosts enhance their visibility, increase bookings, and remain competitive in a rapidly evolving market.

 Key Objectives:
-- Objective 1: (E.g., Analyze customer purchasing patterns)
+- Objective 1: Analyze Geospatial Competition and Listings Density
-- Objective 2: (E.g., Forecast future sales using machine learning)
+- Objective 2: Optimize Pricing and Availability
-- Objective 3: (E.g., Identify high-value customer segments)
+- Objective 3: Evaluate impact of Room Type and Minimum Stay Policy

 ## 2. Data Sources
 - [Dataset 1](link) - Description of dataset (e.g., Sales data for 2020–2023)